 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 17.94 minutes getting to work every day.

-White Swan is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, White Swan does not have a public transit system used by locals to get to and from work.

-In terms of college education, White Swan ranks among the least educated cities in the nation, as only 1.94% of people over 25 have a bachelor's degree or advanced degree.
+White Swan ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 1.94% of people over 25 have a college degree.

 The per capita income in White Swan in 2022 was $14,175, which is low income relative to Washington and the nation.
 This equates to an annual income of $56,700 for a family of four.
 However, White Swan contains both very wealthy and poor people as well.
 White Swan also has one of the higher rates of people living in poverty in the nation, with 38.13% of its population below the federal poverty line.